HP Spectre x360 14" 2-in-1 Core Ultra 7 155H vs Dell Inspiron 15 3520 — Intel Core i5-1235U

 Frequently Asked Questions

-HP Spectre x360 14" 2-in-1 Core Ultra 7 155H excels if you value premium 2.8k oled display with 120hz refresh rate and imax enhanced certification.
-Dell Inspiron 15 3520 — Intel Core i5-1235U is better if you prioritize 120hz refresh rate provides smoother scrolling than typical 60hz budget laptops.
-Pick based on your budget and daily use.
+HP Spectre x360 14" 2-in-1 Core Ultra 7 155H is the better choice if you prioritize premium 2.8k oled display with 120hz refresh rate and imax enhanced certification.
+Dell Inspiron 15 3520 — Intel Core i5-1235U wins if you value 120hz refresh rate provides smoother scrolling than typical 60hz budget laptops.
+Both are rated highly (4.5★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure